 AJ Supervisor approved by the and supervised by an AJ Assessor or e Award Centre/Award Leader on the ORB and all documentation to 2.
-2.1 Complete virtual/cyber training based on the four topics below and resource materials provided in the Virtual AJ Package on the www.Belouga.org/dukeofed platform and activity packs from the Award Operating Authority (Division): i.
-Team Communication ii.
-Well-being and cyber responsibility - 'Safe From Harm' iii.
-Research skills and project management iv.
-Physical Preparation (minimum 2 x 20 min Cardio physical activities).
-1.0 hr 40 mins 2.2 Complete/refresh field-based AJ training on the following topics: i.
+2.1 Complete virtual/cyber training bas resource materials provided in the Virt www.Belouga.org/dukeofed platform a Operating Authority (Division): Team Communication Well-being and cyber responsi Research skills and project ma Physical Preparation (minimute activities). ual AJ Package on the nd activity packs from the Award bility - 'Safe From Harm' nagement 1.0 hr 40 mins 1.0 hr 40 mins 2.2 Complete/refresh field-based AJ trai i.
 Trip Planning ii.
 Equipment iii.
-Route planning, navigation, and mapping iv.
+Route planning, navigation, a iv.
 First aid and risk management v.
-Campcraft.
-2.3 Complete a Training Assessment for each of the Training Topics 1.5 hrs 1.0 hr 3.
-Complete and document a detailed planning process to become familiar with: i. the virtual journey video format ii. the Pre-Viewing Tasks iii. the Team Challenges iv.
-Full day meal plans for the virtual journey and meal preparation (min. one cooked meal for Bronze, two meals for Silver) v.
-Physical activity selection vi.
-Research project selection and completion.
-1 hr 4.
+Campcraft. and mapping 1.5 hrs 1.5 hrs 2.3 Complete a Training Assessment for each of the Training Topics 1.0 hr 1.0 hr 3.
+Complete and document a detailed planning process to become familiar with:i.the virtual journey video formatii.the Pre-Viewing Tasksiii.the Team Challengesiv.Full day meal plans for the virtual journey and meal preparation (min. one cooked meal for Bronze, two meals for Silver)v.Physical activity selection vi.vi.Research project selection and completion.
+1 hr 1 hr 4.
 Previewing and route preparation tasks Allocated virtual journeys should be previewed by specified team members (documented in the planning template) and discussed by the team (20 minutes per route plus discussion time).
-1.5hrs 5.
-Bronze: Complete a Practice Session with a minimum: i.
-1 video journey (not to be used for the Qualifying Journey), ii.
-1 team challenge, iii.
-30 mins testing of the selected & agreed physical challenge, and assessment of the research project.
+1.5 hrs 1.5hrs 5.
+Bronze: Complete a Practice Session with a minimum: 1 video journey (not to be used for the Qualifying Journey), 1 team challenge, 30 mins testing of the selected & agreed physical challenge, and assessment of the research project.
 Minimum 1 team discussion and 1 hour of individual research.
 Silver: Complete a Practice Session with a minimum: iv.
 2 video journeys (not to be used for the Qualifying Journey), 2 team challenges, v.
 30 mins testing of the selected & agreed physical challenge, Assessment of the research project.
 Minimum 1 team discussion and 1 hour of individual research.
 3.5 hrs 4.5hrs 6.
 Bronze: Complete a Virtual Qualifying Journey with the following minimum requirements: i.
 3 virtual journey videos with a minimum total of 2 hours of viewing ii.
 Min 4 Team Challenges - 1 hour for all discussion and write up Silver: Complete a Virtual Qualifying Journey with the following minimum requirements: vi.
 Min.
 4 virtual journey videos with a minimum total of 3 hours of viewing vii.
-Min 5 Team Challenges - 1.5 hours for all discussion and write up, 8 hrs 12.5 hrs a ben a sim the g iv.
-Comp each v.
-Cook rrs of physical activity with chmark of 15,000 steps or ilar challenge suitable for roup's capacity plete feedback report after video, of 250 words each one 'joint' meal (lunch or er) - 1 hr. viii.
-5 hours of physical activity with a benchmark of 15,000 steps or a similar challenge suitable to the group's capacity ix.
-Complete feedback report after each video, of 200 words each Cook two 'joint' meals (lunch or dinner) - 2 hr.
-7. dinner) - 1 hr.
-Complete a team research project with the following minimum features: i.
-Completed within 10 days of the Virtual Qualifying Journey ii.
-Preparation to include learning about Action Research iii.
-The topic to be familiar to all team members so that each can bring some experiential learning to the team discussions iv.
-Team members will undertake their own research (Bronze min.
+Min 5 Team Challenges - 1.5 hours for all discussion and write up, 8 hrs 12.5 hrs iii.
+3 hours of physical activity with a benchmark of 15,000 steps of a similar challenge suitable for the group's capacity iv.
+Complete feedback report after each video, of 250 words each v.
+Cook one 'joint' meal (lunch or dinner) - 1 hr. a benchmark of 15,000 steps or a similar challenge suitable to the group's capacity ix.
+Complete feedback report after 7. dinner) - 1 hr.dinner) - 2 hr.Complete a team research project with the following minimum features:i.Completed within 10 days of the Virtual Qualifying Journeyii.Preparation to include learning about Action Researchiii.The topic to be familiar to all team members so that each can bring some experiential learning to the team discussionsiv.Team members will undertake their own research (Bronze min.
 2 hours, Silver min.
-4 hours), v.
-The team will meet at least 3 times for at least: Bronze 30 minutes; Silver 60 minutes vi.
-A final report to be prepared as a team in a format agreed with the Virtual AJ Assessor.
+4 hours),v.The team will meet at least 3 times for at least: Bronze 30 minutes; Silver 60 minutesvi.A final report to be prepared as a team in a format agreed with the Virtual AJ Assessor.
 5 hrs 7.5hrs